COVID-19 Hospitalizations Are Surging. Where Are Hospitals Reaching Capacity?

 Hospital capacity is flexible ... until it's not

-The percent of hospital beds taken up by COVID-19 patients does not tell a complete story about hospital capacity, says Sauer, but it's a starting point.
+The percentage of hospital beds taken up by COVID-19 patients does not tell a complete story about hospital capacity, says Sauer, but it's a starting point.

 Hospital capacity is not so much a static number, but an ever-shifting balance of resources.
 "It's space, staff and stuff, and you need all three, and if you don't have one, it doesn't matter if you have the other two," says Abir.

-The level of COVID-19 hospitalizations that would be a crisis in one place, might not be in another.
-Still a growing share of beds occupied by COVID patients can be a strong signal that the health care system is headed for trouble.
+The level of COVID-19 hospitalizations that would be a crisis in one place might not be in another.
+Still, a growing share of beds occupied by COVID-19 patients can be a strong signal that the health care system is headed for trouble.

 COVID-19 patients can be more labor intensive because health care workers have to follow intricate protocols around personal protective equipment and infection control.
 And some of the patients take up ICU space.

-In Utah, where the share of hospitalized COVID patients is about 8%, state health officials have already warned hospitals may soon be forced to ration care because of limited ICU space.
+In Utah, where the share of hospitalized COVID-19 patients is about 8%, state health officials have already warned that hospitals may soon be forced to ration care because of limited ICU space.

 There is no "magic number" to indicate when a health care system may be overwhelmed, says Eugene Litvak, who is CEO of the Institute for Healthcare Optimization and helps advise hospitals on how to manage their capacity.
 But hospitals must be alert to rapid increases in patient load.

 "Even a 10% increase can be quite dangerous," says Litvak.
 "If you are a hospital that's half empty, you can tolerate it."
-But Litvak says generally U.S. hospitals run close to capacity, with above 90% of beds already full, especially toward the end of the week.
+But U.S. hospitals generally run close to capacity, Litvak says, with above 90% of beds already full — especially toward the end of the week.

 "Imagine that 10% of extremely sick patients on top of that," he says.
 "What are your options?
 You can not admit ambulances and patients with non-COVID medical needs, or you have to cancel your elective surgeries."